mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 WARNING: Use this tool at your own risk.
 I take no responsibility for lost save files, corrupted saves, bricked consoles, etc.

 The methods used here are very inexact and are based around random forums posts online.
+For many consoles, custom firmware (CFW) may be required.
+That is outside the scope of this project, but links to more resources will be provided.

-The tool will modifying arbitrary bytes of the save files, so there is a possibility that things go wrong.
+The tool itself modifies arbitrary bytes of the save files, so there is a possibility that things go wrong.
+Always make backups of your saves.

 ## How To Use